ksommerdorf/MechaCar_Statistical_Analysis/README.md

 * Metrics being tested: maintenance cost (dependent variable), mpg (independent variable), engine type (independent variable)
 * Null hypothesis: The slope of the linear model is 0, therefore there is no significant linear relationship.
 * Alternative hypothesis: The slope of the linear model is not 0, therefore there is a statistically significant linear relationship.
-* A multiple linear regression would be used to determine the statistical difference between the maintenance cost vs mpg and engine type.
+* A multiple linear regression will be used to determine the statistical difference between the maintenance cost vs mpg and engine type.
 Multiple linear regression uses the two independent variables (mpg and engine type) to account for parts of the total variance observed against the dependent variable (maintenance cost).
+Therefore this test will show the impact of mpg and engine type on the maintenance cost.